Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 12. In Disk encryption type, select:

-• Encryption-at-rest with platform-managed key
+• Encryption-at-rest with a platform-managed key.

-• Encryption-at-rest with customer-managed key
+• Encryption-at-rest with a customer-managed key.

-• Double encryption with platform-managed and customer-managed keys
+• Double encryption with platform-managed and customer-managed keys.

 Note

-1. In Azure Hybrid Benefit:
+13. In Azure Hybrid Benefit:

 • Select Yes if you have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions, and you want to apply the benefit to the machines you're migrating.
-Then click Next.
+Then select Next.

-2. In Compute, review the VM name, size, OS disk type, and availability configuration (if selected in the previous step).
+14. In Compute, review the VM name, size, OS disk type, and availability configuration (if selected in the previous step).
 VMs must conform with Azure requirements.

 • OS disk: Specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.

-• Availability Zone: Specify the Availability Zone to use.
+• Availability Zone: Specify the availability zone to use.

-• Availability Set: Specify the Availability Set to use.
+• Availability Set: Specify the availability set to use.

 • You can exclude disks from replication.